visgl/react-google-maps/docs/api-reference/components/marker.md

 ## Props

-The MarkerProps interface extends the [google.maps.MarkerOptions interface](https://developers.google.com/maps/documentation/javascript/reference/marker#MarkerOptions) and includes all possible options available for a Google Maps Platform Marker.
+The MarkerProps interface extends the [google.maps.MarkerOptions interface](https://developers.google.com/maps/documentation/javascript/reference/marker#MarkerOptions) and includes all possible options available for a Maps JavaScript API Marker.
 Additionally, it is possible to add different event listeners, e.g. the click event with the `onClick` property.

 ```tsx
 interface MarkerProps extends google.maps.MarkerOptions {